Installation

 4. Create your first form (Zero-Config)

-Auto-discover all your shadcn components with Vite’s glob:
+If your project uses Vite, auto-discover all your shadcn components with

 import { Form, FormBuilder } from '@saastro/forms';